Hawaii’s Hau Trees

 Hau Tree Lanai Restaurant

-Andy reviews the menu by a hau tree at Hau Tree Lanai restaurant.
+Andy reviews the menu under a hau tree at Hau Tree Lanai restaurant.

 Have you noticed hau trees in Hawaii?